How to Quit Smoking

 Method 4Using Aids to Quit Smoking

-1. Consider using e-cigarettes or nicotine filters.
-Recent studies have suggested that using e-cigarettes while you quit smoking can help you reduce or quit smoking.
+1. E-cigarettes or nicotine filters: Some studies suggest that using e-cigarettes during your quitting process can help reduce or eliminate smoking.

-2. Get professional help.
-Behavioral therapy combined with medication therapy can improve your chances of successfully quitting.
-If you’ve tried quitting on your own and are still struggling, think about getting professional help.
+2. Professional help: Behavioral therapy combined with medication therapy can significantly improve your chances of successfully quitting.
+If you’ve struggled to quit on your own, consider seeking professional assistance.

-4. Use Chantix.
-This medication curbs nicotine receptors in the brain, which makes smoking less pleasurable.
-It also reduces withdrawal symptoms.
-You should start taking Chantix one week before quitting.
+4. Chantix: Chantix curbs nicotine receptors in the brain, making smoking less pleasurable and reducing withdrawal symptoms.
+Start taking Chantix one week before your planned quit date.

-5. Try nicotine replacement therapy (NRT).
-NRT includes all types of patches, gums, lozenges, nasal sprays, inhalers or sublingual tablets that have and deliver nicotine into the body.
+5. Nicotine Replacement Therapy (NRT): NRT includes various options such as patches, gums, lozenges, nasal sprays, inhalers, or sublingual tablets that deliver nicotine into your body in controlled doses.

 Facebook